chauens/WiFi-Throttle/README.md

 </ol>
 Features:
 <li>New: Network Credentials are no longer hardcoded, can be entered during setup.
 See MCabUpdate.docx in </li>
-<i>zip file MCabFiles and new source code in zip file MCabSource. </i>
+<li>zip file MCabFiles and new source code in zip file MCabSource. </i>
 <li>New: Can be configured as Single- or Multi-Throttle for up to 6.</li>
 <li>Select DCC addresses from the roster in JMRI by stepping through the roster turning the Speed Knob.</li>
 <li>Up to 100 Locos in your roster can be selected.
 The limit of 100 can be extended if needed.</li>